ecnuyoung/epsen.github.com/index.md

 2. <a href="subgaussians.pdf"> HW 1 on page 18 </a>

-## 1. Introduction to empirical processes
+## 4. Chaining and uniform entropy

-- <a href="subgaussians.pdf">Click here to see the slides.</a>
+- <a href="subgaussians.pdf">Click here to see the summary.</a>

-- Below gives some answers to the questions in this section.
+- Answers to the questions in this section.

 1. <a href="subgaussians.pdf"> HW 1 on page 17 </a>

 2. <a href="subgaussians.pdf"> HW 1 on page 18 </a>

-## 1. Introduction to empirical processes
+## 5. Rates of convergence of M-estimators

+- <a href="subgaussians.pdf">Click here to see the summary.</a>

+- Answers to the questions in this section.

+1. <a href="subgaussians.pdf"> HW 1 on page 17 </a>

+2. <a href="subgaussians.pdf"> HW 1 on page 18 </a>

+## 6. Rates of convergence of infinite dimensional parameters

-- <a href="subgaussians.pdf">Click here to see the slides.</a>
+- <a href="subgaussians.pdf">Click here to see the summary.</a>

-- Below gives some answers to the questions in this section.
+- Answers to the questions in this section.

 1. <a href="subgaussians.pdf"> HW 1 on page 17 </a>